cyclic-software/docs/docs/overview/build.md

 - Zip all of your code and installed dependencies (for example `node_modules`) recursively
 - Stage the zip into AWS in preparation of the **deploy** step

-**Note**: we have limits on the maximum amount of disk spaced used for code + dependencies while building and on the final bundle size.
+**Note**: we have limits on the maximum amount of disk space used for code + dependencies while building and on the final bundle size.
 See [limits page](/docs/overview/limits) for more details.

 ## Customize the build process